-Unless otherwise stated, toxic and potentially toxic air contaminants are substances listed in Table I of Rule 1401 and their cancer risk shall be evaluated using Rule 1401 risk assessment procedures.
-Toxic air contaminants may also include other substances determined by the Executive Officer to be potentially toxic.
-Paragraph (c)(2) of this rule shall not apply if the Executive Officer determines that modifications to the existing facility will not result in an increase in health risk at any receptor location.
+Unless otherwise stated, Ttoxic and potentially toxic air contaminants are substances listed in Table I of Rule 1401; and their cancer risk shall be evaluated using Rule 1401 risk assessment procedures.
+Toxic air contaminants may also include or any other substances material determined by the Executive Officer or designee to be potentially toxic.
+This pParagraph (c)(2) of this rule shall not apply if the Executive Officer or designee determines that modifications to the existing facility will not result in an increase in health risk at any receptor location.

-(d) Except as provided for in subdivision (g) of this rule, the notification of the proposed construction of a project specified under subdivision (c) of this rule, which is to be prepared by the District, is to contain sufficient detail to fully describe the project.
-The applicant shall provide verification to the Executive Officer that public notice has been distributed as required by this subdivision.
-In the case of notifications performed under paragraphs (c)(2) and (c)(3) of this rule, the applicant for the Permit to Construct or permit modification shall be responsible for the distribution of the public notice to each address within a 1/4 mile radius of the project or such other area as determined appropriate by the Executive Officer.
-In the case of notifications performed under paragraph (c)(1) of this rule, distribution of the public notice shall be to the parents or legal guardians of children in any school within 1/4 mile of the facility and the applicant shall provide distribution of the public notice to each address within a radius of 1000 feet from the outer property line of the proposed new or modified facility.
+(d) Except as provided for in subdivision (g) of this rule, the notification of the proposed construction of a significant project specified under subdivision (c) of this rule, which is to be prepared by the District, is to contain sufficient detail to fully describe the project.
+The applicant shall provide verification to the Executive Officer or designee that public notice has been distributed as required by this subdivision.
+In the case of notifications performed under paragraphs (c)(2) and (c)(3) of this rule, the applicant for the Permit to Construct or permit modification shall be responsible for the distribution of the public notice to each address within a 1/4 mile radius of the project or such other area as determined appropriate by the Executive Officer or designee.
+In the case of notifications performed under paragraph (c)(1) of this rule, distribution of the public notice shall be to the parents or legal guardians of children in any school within 1/4 mile of the facility and the applicant shall provide distribution of the public notice to each address within a radius of 1000 750 feet from the outer property line of the proposed new or modified facility.

 - (e) Any person may file a written request for notice of any decision or action pertaining to the issuance of a Permit to Construct.
-The Executive Officer shall provide mailed notice of such decision or action to any person who has filed a written request for notification.
-Requests for notice shall be filed pursuant to procedures established by the Executive Officer.
-The notice shall be mailed at the time that the Executive Officer notifies the permit applicant of the decision or action.
-The period to appeal, as specified in subdivision (b) of Rule 216, shall commence on the third day following mailing of the notice pursuant to this subdivision.
-The requirements for public notice pursuant to this subdivision are fulfilled if the Executive Officer makes a good faith effort to follow procedures established pursuant to this subdivision for giving notice and, in such circumstances, failure of any person to receive the notice shall not affect the validity of any permit subsequently issued by the Executive Officer. - (f) An application for a Permit to Operate, for a permit unit installed or constructed without a required Permit to Construct, shall be subject to the requirements of this rule. - (g) For new or modified sources subject to Regulation XIII, RECLAIM facilities, or Outer Continental Shelf (OCS) facilities located within 25 miles of the State's seaward boundary and for which the District has been designated as the corresponding onshore area (COA), which undergo construction or modifications resulting in an emissions increase exceeding any of the daily maximums specified as follows:
+The Executive Officer or designee shall provide mailed-notice by mail, electronic mail, or other electronic means, of such decision or action to any person who has filed a written request for notification.
+Requests for notice shall be filed pursuant to procedures established by the Executive Officer-or designee.
+The notice shall be mailed sent by mail. electronic mail, or other electronic means, at the time that the Executive Officer-or designee notifies the permit applicant of the decision or action.
+The 10-day period to appeal, as specified in subdivision (b) of Rule 216(b), shall commence on the third day following mailing or electronic transmission of the notice pursuant to this subdivision.
+The requirements for public notice pursuant to this subdivision are fulfilled if the Executive Officer makes a good faith effort to follow procedures established pursuant to this subdivision for giving notice and, in such circumstances, failure of any person to receive the notice shall not affect the validity of any permit subsequently issued by the Executive Officer-or designee. - (f) An application for a Permit to Operate, for a permit unit installed or constructed without a required Permit to Construct, shall be subject to the requirements of this rule. - (g) For new or modified sources subject to Regulation XIII, RECLAIM facilities, or Outer Continental Shelf (OCS) facilities located within 25 miles of the State's seaward boundary and for which the District has been designated as the corresponding onshore area (COA), which undergo construction or modifications resulting in an emissions increase exceeding any of the daily maximums specified as follows: